xinyanw409/astrolabe/docs/SPEC.md

 ### Other paths
-Arachne supports multiple data paths per Protected Entity.
+Astrolabe supports multiple data paths per Protected Entity.
 All data paths should provide the same data, though it may be formatted differently.
 Each path will be specified by a separate data section
 # Workflows